NavyaG-lab/Tech-writer/etl_users/manual_dataset_series.md

 }
 ```

-Prepare this file, name it `schema.json`, and place it in the same directory on s3 that your Parquet file is at (i.e `s3://nu-tmp/me/schema.json`).
+Prepare this file, name it `schema.json`, and place it in the same directory on s3 where your Parquet file is at (i.e `s3://nu-tmp/me/schema.json`).

+### Appending dataset to manual dataset series

-## Before appending (Temporary)
+#### Before appending your dataset

-First you will need to have docker installed, download [Here](https://download.docker.com/mac/stable/Docker.dmg).
-Docker is a set of coupled software-as-a-service and platform-as-a-service products that use operating-system-level virtualization to develop and deliver software in packages called containers [Wikipedia](https://en.wikipedia.org/wiki/Docker_(software)).
-Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
-All containers are run by a single operating-system kernel and are thus more lightweight than virtual machines.

-After that you will need to create an account in quay.io [Here](https://docs.quay.io/solution/getting-started.html), and ask permission in #access-request channel, to be added in Nubank group.
-(Do not forget to accept the invitation in quay website.)

-Now you should have to sign into Quay.io using docker.
-Quay.io was originally created out of necessity when the company wanted to use Docker containers with an original IDE product, it is a private container registry that stores, builds, and deploys container images.
-It analyzes your images for security vulnerabilities, identifying potential issues that can help you mitigate security risks.
-In order to login run the command ```docker login quay.io```.
+Make sure you have the following access permissions.

-Since appending involves talking directly to `ouroboros`, you will need the `admin` scope for your AWS user.
+- Appending dataset to manual dataset series involves talking directly to `ouroboros`, you'll need the `admin` scope for your AWS user.
 Use `nu-<country> sec scope show <your-firstname.your-lastname>` to see if you have the `admin` scope.
 If you don't, ask for it using the access request form pinned to the `#access-request` channel.

-After getting it you may need to run `nu-<country> auth get-refresh-token --env prod --country <country>`.
-Where `<country>` is the country where you are creating your manual series (eg: br, mx).
+- After getting the access, you may need to run `nu-<country> auth get-refresh-token --env prod --country <country>`.
+The `<country>` is the country from where you are creating your manual series (eg: br, mx).

-Lastly, you will need to have read and write access the particular bucket where the dataset file will copied to.
-For this step, ask `#squad-data-infra` to run the following command.
-Note: due to limitations with our permission infrastructure, we can only grant access for 1 week at a time.
+- For copying dataset files to the bucket, you'll need to have the read and write access to that specific bucket.
+For access permissions, ask `#squad-data-infra` to run the following command.

 ```
 For BR: